Donders-Institute/bidscoin/docs/bidsapps.rst

                             file) (default: False)
-      -a ARGS, --args ARGS  Additional arguments that are passed to synthstrip (NB: Use quotes and a leading space to prevent unintended argument parsing)
+      -a ARGS, --args ARGS  Additional arguments that are passed to synthstrip (NB: Use quotes and a leading space to prevent unintended argument parsing) -c, --cluster         Use `qsub` to submit the skullstrip jobs to a high-performance compute (HPC) cluster.
+Can only be used if `--masked` is left empty (default: False)

     examples:
       skullstrip myproject/bids anat/*_T1w*